Application of axiomatic formal theory to the Abraham--Minkowski controversy: Electromagnetic Conservation

 \subsection{Brief Survey of Prior Work}

-The century-long history of the Abraham--Minkowski controversy \cite{BIMin,BIAbr,BIRL,BIMcD,BIBrev,BIAMC3,BIKemplatest,BIPfei,BIAMC2,BIAMC4,BIAMC5,BIObuk,BIMuka,BIBarn,BIPeierls,BIJMP,BIBalazs,BIGord,BIBahder,BIMol} is a search for some provable description of momentum and momentum conservation for electromagnetic fields in dielectric media.
+The century-long history of the Abraham--Minkowski controversy \cite{BIMin,BIAbr,BIRL,BIBrev,BIAMC3,BIKemplatest,BIPfei,BIAMC2,BIAMC4,BIAMC5,BIObuk,BIObuk2,BIMuka,BIMuka2,BIBarn,BIPeierls,BIBalazs,BIGord,BIMol,BIBahder,BIJMP} is a search for some provable description of momentum and momentum conservation for electromagnetic fields in dielectric media.
 A wide variety of physical principles have been applied to establish the priority of one type of momentum over another, or to establish that the Abraham and Minkowski formulations are equally valid.
 The modern resolution of the Abraham--Minkowski momentum controversy is to adopt a scientific conformity in which the Minkowski momentum and the Abraham momentum are both correct forms of electromagnetic momentum with the understanding that neither is the total momentum \cite{BIPfei,BIAMC2,BIAMC5,BIBarn}.
-The total momentum, Eq.~(\ref{EQn3.39}), is conserved in a thermodynamically closed system consisting of an antireflection coated block of a linear dielectric material situated in free-space that is illuminated by a quasimonochromatic field \cite{BIBahder,BIJMP}.
-Then, either the Minkowski momentum or the Abraham momentum can be used as the momentum of the electromagnetic field as long as that momentum is accompanied by the appropriate material momentum \cite{BIPfei}.
+Either the Minkowski momentum or the Abraham momentum can be used as the momentum of the electromagnetic field as long as that momentum is accompanied by the appropriate material momentum \cite{BIPfei}.
 The material momentum is specific to a particular material and we will consider several well-known models that have appeared in the scientific literature in order to circumscribe the area of difficulty.

-In a quasi-microscopic approach, the material momentum is often modeled as the aggregated kinematic momentum of individual particles of matter.
+In a quasi-microscopic approach, the material momentum is often modeled as the aggregated kinematic momentum of individual particles of matter in the continuum limit.
 The total energy--momentum tensor is the sum of the electromagnetic energy--momentum tensor and the material energy--momentum tensor.
-In one particular example, Pfeifer, Nieminen, Heckenberg, and Rubinsztein-Dunlop \cite{BIPfei}, posit that the total energy--momentum tensor is the sum of the macroscopic Abraham energy--momentum tensor, Eq.~(\ref{EQn3.22}), and the dust energy--momentum tensor
+In one example, Pfeifer, Nieminen, Heckenberg, and Rubinsztein-Dunlop \cite{BIPfei}, posit that the total energy--momentum tensor is the sum of the Abraham energy--momentum tensor, Eq.~(\ref{EQw2.34}), and the dust energy--momentum tensor

-Here, $\rho_0$ is a mass density and ${\bf v}$ is a velocity field.
-The dust tensor, Eq.~(\ref{EQn3.45}), is usually applied to a thermodynamically closed system consisting of non-interacting neutral massive particles in an incoherent unimpeded flow such that
+Here, $\rho_0$ is a constant mass density and ${\bf v}({\bf r},t)$ is a velocity field.
+The dust tensor, Eq.~(\ref{EQw4.27}), is usually applied to a thermodynamically closed system consisting of non-interacting, neutral, mass-bearing particles in an inviscid, incoherent, unimpeded flow such that